 Fraud.
 Usually OTs will run into problems regarding defrauding insurance companies or clients on the actual pricing for their services.

 Unethical conduct.
 This might include sharing confidential client information.

 Get the Help You Need Today!

 Hartford OTs are well respected and necessary in the medical and healthcare community.
-If your license and livelihood is ever threatened, please contact occupational therapy license defense attorney, Dennis Mancini.
+If your license and livelihood is ever threatened, please contact a occupational therapy license defense attorney by calling us.